ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+graph.
+The Sandwich Island paper says;
+How touching is the tribute of the late
 Hon.
 T. H. Benton to his mother’s in-
 J fluence : “My mother asked me never to
 use tobacco.
 I have never touched it from